 PLEASE BE PATIENT.
 PLEASE BE KIND.

-There I was, Forrest Gumping my way across America—minus the Nikes, plus a Tesla.
-Six months, coast to coast, heading everywhere and nowhere, with a grin that said, “I have no idea what I’m doing, but I’m fully committed.”
+There I was, Forrest Gumping it across America—no Nikes, just me and my car, because running was definitely not my thing.
+Six months, coast to coast, with a grin that said, “I have no idea what I’m doing, but I’m fully committed.”

 Why the sudden escape?
 Simple: I was down to my last marble—and it was about to roll.
-After two years as a full-time caregiver for my parents during COVID—Dad being his loving but Commander-in-Chief self, and Mom slowly losing her battle with cancer—I needed out.
-Staying in that house one more second wasn’t an option.
-I’d be the guy leaping twelve inches off the edge of the bed.
-It wouldn’t have been “pretty.”
+After two years as a full-time caregiver for my parents during COVID—Dad being his ever-appreciative but Commander-in-Chief self, and Mom having just lost her battle with cancer—I needed out of that house.
+It was the road or a straitjacket.

 Growing up gay with a minister dad in an ultra-conservative religion, I spent a lifetime running from myself.
 But this time, I wasn’t running—I was searching for the part of me I’d lost.
 Which part?
 D. All of the above.

-It took me over fifty years and a dead mom to figure it out.
+It took me over fifty years and my dear, dead mom to figure it out.

 I’m so damn “pretty,” I can’t stand it.